geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

 -   **Map Application**: The initial checkbox allows the main map tab to be disabled.
 In this case there will be no map tab shown in the top toolbar but the mini map and extent map described above will still be visible.
 -   **Application URL**: This defines the URL for the map tab.
 In the majority of cases this can be left as the default.
+-   **Single tile WMS**: If enabled, WMS layers are requested as a single tile instead of multiple tiles.
+-   **User preference persistence**: This option determines the behaviour of cookies related to the map.
+The various options are listed below ('', 'sessionStorage', or 'localStorage').
+-   **WPS sources**: Define the sources for WPS services (e.g., 'url', 'recent').
+-   **Default tool**: Define the tool that is active by default in the map viewer.
+-   **Default tool after map load**: Define the tool that is opened after the map is loaded.
+-   **Auto fit on layer**: If enabled, the map automatically fits the extent of the loaded layers.

 ### External viewer